Dylan Bahamboula

-Dylan Ozan Moyo Bahamboula (born 22 May 1995) is a professional footballer who plays as an attacking midfielder for Saint-Pauloise.
+Dylan Ozan Moyo Bahamboula (born 22 May 1995) is a professional footballer who plays as an attacking midfielder.
 Born in France, he represents the Republic of the Congo at international level.

 Club career

 Bahamboula began his career in the Monaco academy, making 46 appearances for the B-Team.
 In July 2016, Bahamboula moved from Monaco to Dijon.

 In January 2019 he signed for Algerian club CS Constantine.

 He joined Bulgarian side Tsarsko Selo in October 2019, scoring two league goals for the club in 17 appearances, one of them coming in the prestigious 2:1 win over CSKA Sofia, before leaving the team in August 2020.

 In October 2020 he signed for English club Oldham Athletic.
 Following the club's relegation to the National League, Bahamboula was released at the end of the 2021–22 season.

 On 9 July 2022, Bahamboula signed a two-year contract with Scottish Premiership club Livingston.
 Bahamboula was released during the January 2024 transfer window after making 27 appearances in all competitions, scoring once.

 Following his release from Livi, he signed for Bahraini club Busaiteen Club in January 2024.
 He left the club at the end of the 2023–2024 season.
 Shortly afterwards, he signed for French side Saint-Pauloise.